Nayos1337/cscg2020/pwn/intro_pwn/pwn2/writeup.md

 ```

 We can now search our dumped values for the cookie.
 It is the 39th leak, this was
-the leaked return value from last time, so we have to ajust the code of our
+the leaked return value from last time, so we have to adjust the code of our
 script to account for that.
 The address we leaked last time is now the 41th leak,
 so we also need to change that.
 We also have to alter the offsets for the ret and
 the win addresses.